apache/iceberg/format/view-spec.md

 View metadata storage mirrors how Iceberg table metadata is stored and retrieved.
 View metadata is maintained in metadata files.
 All changes to view state create a new view metadata file and completely replace the old metadata using an atomic swap.
 Like Iceberg tables, this atomic swap is delegated to the metastore that tracks tables and/or views by name.
 The view metadata file tracks the view schema, custom properties, current and past versions, as well as other metadata.

-When view metadata is replaced, then previously set properties are carried over.

 Each metadata file is self-sufficient.
 It contains the history of the last few versions of the view and can be used to roll back the view to a previous version.

 ### Metadata Location